nulls-network/acala-hackathon-ppt/index_en.md

 <slide :class="size-60" class="bg-black">

-### ::fa-solid fa-cube:: DPayment How to Create a Payment System for Digital Currency？
+### ::fa-solid fa-cube:: How to create a payment system for digital currency by DPayment?

 DPayment's goal is to create a decentralized payment system that follows the Web3 specifications. {.text-intro}